canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-spark-monitoring.md

 ## Enable and configuring Spark monitoring

 Charmed Spark supports native integration with the Canonical Observability Stack (COS).
 If you want to enable monitoring on top of Charmed Spark, make sure that you have a Juju model with COS correctly deployed.
-To deploy COS on MicroK8s, follow the step-by-step tutorial [here](https://charmhub.io/topics/canonical-observability-stack/tutorials/install-microk8s).
+To deploy COS on MicroK8s, follow the [step-by-step tutorial](https://charmhub.io/topics/canonical-observability-stack/tutorials/install-microk8s).
-For more information about COS, please refer to [here](https://charmhub.io/topics/canonical-observability-stack).
-For more information about Charmed Spark and COS integration, please refer to the explanation section about [monitoring](/todo).
+For more information about Charmed Spark and COS integration, refer to the [COS documentation](https://charmhub.io/topics/canonical-observability-stack) and the [monitoring explanation section](/todo).

 Once COS is correctly setup, to enable monitoring it is necessary to: